 Lieutenant Colonel Sydney Rowland Savill DSO MC TD went to Wellington in 1905.
 He was in the Wellesley then called Pearson’s after its Tutor.
 He was a dormitory prefect and a Sergeant in the Corps.
 He was a member of the family that gives its name to the well known chartered surveying and agency business.

-He became a stockbroker in the City, and was commissioned in the 16th London Regiment, the Queen’s Westminsters, on the strength of his Wellington OTC service in 1911.
+He became a stockbroker in the City, and was commissioned in 1911 into the 16th London Regiment, the Queen’s Westminsters, on the strength of his Wellington OTC service.

 He returned to full time soldiering in the second war, by which time his unit had become part of the KRRC and added the TD to his collection in 1942.